-Sinus Tarsi Syndrome New York, NY
+Sinus Tarsi Syndrome Treatment

 Ongoing pain on the front side of the ankle between the ankle and heel could indicate that you are suffering from sinus tarsi syndrome (STS.)
 Sinus tarsi syndrome is considered a syndrome because there are a group of symptoms occurring at the same time.
 This condition is created when there is a traumatic injury to the ankle.
 Chronic ankle sprains seem to be a major contributing factor in most cases of STS.